Get all-you-need-to-know travel info for Queenstown and recommendations on places to visit and things to do in and around Queenstown, New Zealand.

-All with pick-up and drop-off at the Queenstown hotel you're staying at.
+All with pick-up and drop-off at the Queenstown hotel you’re staying at.
 And it only takes you half a day.
-I did the Fly-Cruise-Fly tour back in 2001 when I traveled to New Zealand alone and must say it was great!
+I did the Fly-Cruise-Fly tour when I traveled to New Zealand alone and must say it was great!

-Queenstown is also a good destination for day walks (click on any "Day walk" icon on the Queenstown map for more information) that take you up in the mountains and provide some spectacular scenery around Lake Wakatipu.
+Queenstown is also a good destination for day walks (for example, Queenstown Hill Time Walk) that take you up in the mountains and provide some scenic views around Lake Wakatipu.

 From Queenstown, you can go on several scenic drives such as the Queenstown – Kingston scenic drive, the Queenstown – Cromwell scenic drive, the Queenstown – Glenorchy scenic drive, or the scenic drive up to Crown Range.

 You can even go as far a Central Otago for scenic driving, because it is not that far away.

 Due to a change in Google’s terms, maps have had to be removed from this website.
 You must now visit the Google Maps website to see the map of Queenstown.